alias-bitsignal/bismuthcoin/content/blog/2020-04-13-hello-world.md

         self.render("about.html", bismuth=self.bismuth_vars)
 ```

-It means that when Tornado receives an url request of http://127.0.0.1:8888/crystal/helloworld/about the about() Python function inside __init__.py is called.
+It means that when Tornado receives an url request of `http://127.0.0.1:8888/crystal/helloworld/about` the `about()` Python function inside `__init__.py` is called.
 All this function does is to render the about.html file and pass the variable “bismuth” to it.
-The html file about.html is stored in the folder specified by DEFAULT_THEME_PATH.
-The file about.html contains the opening screen of the crystal 101_helloworld.
+The html file `about.html` is stored in the folder specified by DEFAULT_THEME_PATH.
+The file `about.html` contains the opening screen of the crystal `101_helloworld`.

-Bismuth’s Tornado wallet is based on the Material Dashboard Dark Edition and the documentation for it can be found here: https://demos.creative-tim.com/material-dashboard-dark/docs/2.0/getting-started/introduction.html For example, the button in the figure above is formatted using: class=”btn btn-success”
+Bismuth’s Tornado wallet is based on the Material Dashboard Dark Edition and the documentation for it can be found here: https://demos.creative-tim.com/material-dashboard-dark/docs/2.0/getting-started/introduction.html For example, the button in the figure above is formatted using: `class=”btn btn-success”`

-The displayed logo is the file logo.png in the static/ folder.
-The first two lines of code in about.html are:
+The displayed logo is the file `logo.png` in the `static/` folder.
+The first two lines of code in `about.html` are:

 ```
 {% extends "base.html" %}
 <!-- "../../../../themes/material/base.html" -->
 ```

 The symbols {% and %} are used by the Tornado templates.
-In this case about.html extends the parent wallet file base.html.
+In this case `about.html` extends the parent wallet file `base.html`.
 The crystal can then make use of styling and formatting inherited from the wallet.
 The theme and css framework in the Tornado wallet try to be semantic.
 For example, the css uses success/danger/error/info as class names, so it does not depend on a specific color theme and remains consistent.
 If the Tornado wallet were later to switch to another template, there would be no changes required in the crystals such as color or css.
 If the devs always use for example “-danger” the crystals would use the theme color for that.
 Keeping this in mind ensures that the crystals will be compatible with alternative themes.
 As an example the following two lines in about.html:

 ```
 <div class="card-header card-header-info">